waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 **Perturbed label prediction**:  $f(x) \not= f(x')​$

-In our discussion, people point out that from a linguistic point of view, it is very difficult to define "semantic equivalence" because we don't have a precise and absolute definition of "meaning".
+In our discussion, people point out that from a linguistic point of view, it is very difficult to define "semantic equivalence" because we don't have a precise and objective definition of "meaning".
 This is to say that even though two sentences might elicit the same effect for a particular task, they do not need to be synonymous.
 A more nuanced discussion of paraphrases in English can be found in *What Is a Paraphrase?* [[link](https://www.mitpressjournals.org/doi/pdf/10.1162/COLI_a_00166)] by Bhagat & Hovy (2012).
 In this paper, semantic equivalence is operationalized as what humans (MTurkers)  judged to be "equivalent".

 ### Semantically Equivalent Adversaries (SEAs)